AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 **A Low-Discrepancy Sequence**

-In these notes we'll pre-compute
+In these notes we'll pre-compute the specular portion of the indirect reflectance equation using importance sampling give